SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project-browser.md

 ### Environment tab

-When click on the Environment tab in the Project browser, User can also browse the `Catalog tables` from the Fabric he is connected to.
+When click on the Environment tab in the Project browser, User can also browse the `Catalog tables` from the Fabric they are connected to.
 Moreover, He can just click on the `+` button to add this table as a Source Gem in any Pipeline.

 Please see below video for example.